tarhaida/GOP-chat-assistant/data/HEALTH AND SAFETY POLICY.md

 # PUBLIC HEALTH

-ARK Co-Living Ltd recognise that local, national or global public health concerns may affect the way we work.
+GOP Co-Living Ltd recognise that local, national or global public health concerns may affect the way we work.

 Public health concerns are often quickly and continually evolving and therefore every effort will be made to ensure that Government, World Health Organisation, Public Health England (PHE) and HSE advice and guidance will always take precedence and must be followed.